-During 2018, the Company entered into an agreement wherein 378,478 restricted stock purchase offers ('RSU(s)") with deferred distribution were as promised to a consultant for the Company pursuant to the 2018 Plan.
-For the three months ended March 31, 2020, \$10,120 in related stock compensation expense was recorded and is included in the accompanying consolidated financial statements.
+During 2018, the Company entered into an agreement wherein RSUs for the issuance of 378,478 shares of the Company's Common Stock, with deferred distribution, was promised to a consultant pursuant to the 2018 Plan.
+Stock-based compensation expense for the three and six months ended June 30, 2020 was \$10,120 and \$20,240, respectively.
 The Company has not yet executed the RSU agreement with the consultant.
-Non-vested RSUs as of March 31, 2020 totaled 94,620.
+Non-vested RSUs as of June 30, 2020 totaled 47,308 shares.
 The weighted average grant-date fair value for the RSU is \$0.22.
 The weighted average vesting period of the RSU is 2.0 years.
-As of December 31, 2019, unrecognized compensation expense related to the unvested portion of the RSU was \$20,237, which is expected to be recognized over a weighted average period of 0.5 years.
+As of June 30, 2020, unrecognized compensation expense related to the unvested portion of the RSU was \$10,117, which is expected to be recognized over a weighted average period of 0.25 years.

-The Company recognizes stock compensation expense generally upon the grant date and over the period of vesting or period that services will be provided.
-Compensation associated with shares issued or to be issued to consultants and other non-employees is recognized over the expected service period beginning on the measurement date which is generally the time the Company and the service provider enter into a commitment whereby the Company agrees to grant shares in exchange for the services to be provided.
+The Company recognizes RSU expense over the period of vesting or period that services will be provided.
+Compensation associated with shares of Common Stock issued or to be issued to consultants and other non-employees is recognized over the expected service period beginning on the measurement date, which is generally the time the Company and the service provider enter into a commitment whereby the Company agrees to grant shares in exchange for the services to be provided.